 The pale horse has been with us in all mythology due to the rare glow of the living animal.
 Epona was the horse god of fertility, a protector and nurturer of life.

-Menhirs with shooting stars in France.
+Menhir with shooting stars in France.
+Dark skies, imagine the shapes.

 The Devil’s Ring and Finger – this is an intriguing standing stone set, similar to The Mên-an-Tol in Cornwall, with a hole in the centre and a pointed standing stone.
 It is situated near Norton-in-Hales, Shropshire.